SynapseWeb/Mystery-Object/README.md

 Bob: I'm going to add the missing object to Section 5 and work on 30 through 35.

 Bob: Done with 30 though 35 (although they could use some professional help).

+Dakota: Working on sections 15-30 (NO TOUCH).
+Will also review and modify section 30-35 traces as needed.